Adri6336/Text-To-Robot-Speech/README.md

 2. Press "Windows PowerShell (Admin)
 3. Type "pip install gtts", then enter -- the computer will do the rest

 With gtts installed, you should be able to run the script.
-If something goes wrong, you can just use the executable I prepared instead (if I can figure out how to attach it here).
+If something goes wrong, you can just use the executable I prepared instead; it will run the script without any effort on your end, though it will be a bit slower to start up.